Brisbane Marathon

 The Brisbane Marathon was first run in 1992 and is Brisbane's only marathon distance running event.
 Other races in the marathon festival include a half marathon, a 10 km run, a 5 km run/walk and a children's 2 km 'mini marathon'.

 The marathon course is IAAF-AIMS certified and accepted as a Boston Marathon qualifier.

 The 2012 race saw more than 5,000 participants from 18 countries race along inner city streets.
+2024 saw a milestone of over 10,000 participants across all events with over 8,700+ confirmed finishers.

 There was no marathon in 2020.
 Entrants got automatic entry deferral to 2021 besides running a virtual race for no charge.